 The Abatement is decided by the Trustee with the consent of the Company and is updated each 1 January.
-Currently it is set at 75% of the old State basic pension, and it cannot be higher than the State Lower Earnings Limit.
+While this is not currently used, in the past it was set at 75% of the old State basic pension (it could not be higher than the State Lower Earnings Limit).

 Final Pensionable Salary means the annual average of your Pensionable Salary received during the 3 years before Normal Pension Date.
-For the purpose of calculating Final Pensionable Salary, the Abatement is calculated at the beginning of the 3 year period.
+For the purpose of calculating Final Pensionable Salary, the Abatement is calculated at the beginning of the 3-year period.

 Where a member leaves service or retires more than 3 years before Normal Pension Date, Final Pensionable Salary is calculated assuming that Pensionable Salary would have remained unchanged between leaving or retirement and Normal Pension Date.